-Māori development is defined by Dr Jim Mather as ‘a kaupapa Māori a framework of interconnected cultural, community and commercial objectives designed to achieve transformative change resulting in benefits for all stakeholders.
+Māori development is defined by Dr Jim Mather as ‘a kaupapa Māori framework of interconnected cultural, community and commercial objectives designed to achieve transformative change resulting in benefits for all stakeholders.
 This definition formed the basis of his doctoral thesis and the creation of the ‘Kahikatea Development Framework’.

 To provide a distinctive Māori perspective on Māori development, the whakataukī or proverb ‘kia uru kahikatea te tū’ is used to encapsulate the nature and key characteristics of Māori development.
 It refers to ‘whanaungatanga’ whereby collaborative effort is essential to mutual strength, survival, growth and success.

-The kahikatea is typically the tallest tree in the forest, and grows in groves with other kahikatea.
-It is unique as its root structure does not primarily grow below ground, but rather across the forest floor to connect and intermingle with the roots of other kahikatea.
+The kahikatea is typically the tallest tree in the forest and grows in groves with another kahikatea.
+It is unique as its root structure does not primarily grow below ground, but rather across the forest floor to connect and intermingle with the roots of another kahikatea.
 It is this intermingling of roots that makes it amongst the strongest and most resilient of native trees within the forests of Aotearoa New Zealand.

-The literal meaning of the whakataukī is ‘to stand as a grove of kahikatea’ and as a result kahikatea are extremely difficult to fell because they are supported by the intertwined roots of other kahikatea.
+The literal meaning of the whakataukī is ‘to stand as a grove of kahikatea’ and as a result kahikatea are extremely difficult to fell because they are supported by the intertwined roots of another kahikatea.

 Our brand is effectively a representation of the ‘Kahikatea Development Framework’ and our associated ‘mātāpono’ (principle) of success through unity of purpose.